MattPinder/MastersProject/README.md

 Need more space to run quality control jobs; trying to compress unzipped fastq files in the `data` directory
 * Check `screen` later

+## 17 August 2018

+Check compressions on `screen`
+* Differences in mapping reference(s) of previous data may cause complications in comparison
+* Redo mapping of previous sequences as well
+  * Using the `--no-unal` flag makes the output files **much** more manageable

+Check on progress of quality checks!